WMD-group/SMACT/examples/README.md

 ### Oxidation states
 Contains an example of using the `smact.oxidation_states` submodule to predict the likelihood of metal cations coexisting with halide anions in ternary compounds based on a statistical analysis of oxidation states.
 Full details of the oxidation states model can be found in [this publication](https://pubs.rsc.org/en/content/articlelanding/2018/FD/C8FD00032H).

+### SMACT validity
+Contains an example of using `smact.screening.smact_validity` to screen through a list of compositions and check if they are valid according to the rules of SMACT.